citrix/citrix-daas-rest-go/citrixorchestration/docs/AzureADCustomDomainResponseModel.md

 HasAuthenticationType returns a boolean if a field has been set.

+### SetAuthenticationTypeNil

+`func (o *AzureADCustomDomainResponseModel) SetAuthenticationTypeNil(b bool)`

+ SetAuthenticationTypeNil sets the value for AuthenticationType to be an explicit nil

+### UnsetAuthenticationType
+`func (o *AzureADCustomDomainResponseModel) UnsetAuthenticationType()`

+UnsetAuthenticationType ensures that no value is present for AuthenticationType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)